hdc-arizona/roundtrip/README.md

 There are two main functions to be used in this interface, loadVisualization and fetchData.

 loadVisualization nameID, input1, input2, input3, ...
-\nAfter nameID the other arguments can be javascript, html, css, json, csv, or python values/constants (use % to pass the value of a python variable, i.e. %sum) ect.
+\After nameID the other arguments can be javascript, html, css, json, csv, or python values/constants (use % to pass the value of a python variable, i.e. %sum) ect.
 Javascript filesShould be modified according to the section below ("Modification to javascript files"). html files can have a style section, but otherwise should be treated as if one was entering DOM elements directly into a pair of <body></body> tags.
 Everything past the name/javascript file is optional.

 Accessing arguments comes from the javascript list argList.
 See walkThroughArgList.js as an example

 fetchData (nameID, pythonVariableToFetchInto, javascriptVariableToFetchFrom)
-\nFetchs the javascript variable "javascriptVariableToFetchFrom" into the python variable "pythonVariableToFetchInto".
+\Fetchs the javascript variable "javascriptVariableToFetchFrom" into the python variable "pythonVariableToFetchInto".

 Types: Currently values passed in/fetched out are passed as strings (i.e. %sum will pass str(sum) as an argument to the javascript file)